 “OPT_FLT_SWP”: Float/float swaption

-CpMLDocuments, except for ‘ETDTradeDetails’, that describe cleared transactions, with the following ‘TransactionType’ values are ineligible under this clause:

-“FOR”: Physical forward that settles against a fixed price

-“OPT”: Option on a physical forward

-“PHYS_INX”: Physical forward that settles against an index

-“OPT_PHYS_INX”: Option on a physical forward that settles against an index

-CpMLDocuments with an ‘ETDTradeDetails’ section with any permitted ‘TransactionType’ value and where ‘EffectiveDate’ > DATE(Execution Timestamp)+2 OR ‘EURegulatoryDetails/DeliveryType’ = “C” or “O", are considered financially settled and are therefore eligible under this clause.
+CpMLDocuments with an ‘ETDTradeDetails’ section with any permitted ‘TransactionType’ value where ‘PrimaryAssetClass’ = “Commodity” AND (‘EffectiveDate’ > DATE(Execution Timestamp)+2 OR ‘EURegulatoryDetails/ETDProductInformation/DeliveryType’ = “C” or “O"), are considered financially settled and are therefore eligible under this clause.

+CpMLDocuments with other ‘TransactionType’ values are ineligible under this clause and must be evaluated against C6.

 C6: all physically-settled instruments traded on a Regulated Market, MTF or OTF with physical delivery